 A: If the implant fails to production failure, then the prosthesis and reoperation is covered for by the manufacturer.

 Q: Does Medicare and private health cover the cost of any medical reason for having follow-up surgery?
 Say to correct CC or because the implant has degraded over time.

 A: Redo surgery is under medicare and funds.
-There is little out of pocket expenses in hospital, Dr Harper does not charge, prosthesis frequently provided by funds only minimal out of pocket expenses until anaesthetist.
+There is little out of pocket expenses in hospital, Cosmetic Surgery Sydney does not charge, prosthesis frequently provided by funds only minimal out of pocket expenses until anaesthetist.

 Q: Presently I take the following tablets dailiy:

 - Glucosamine joint forumula High potency.